 Service Index (SI): provides location within the SFP.
-The initial classifier for a given SFP SHOULD set the SI to 255, however the control plane MAY configure the initial value of SI as appropriate (i.e. taking into account the length of the service function path).
+The initial classifier for a given SFP SHOULD set the SI to 255, however the control plane MAY configure the initial value of SI as appropriate (i.e., taking into account the length of the service function path).
 Service Index MUST be decremented by a value of 1 by Service Functions or by SFC Proxy nodes after performing required services and the new decremented SI value MUST be used in the egress NSH packet.
 The initial Classifier MUST send the packet to the first SFF in the identified SFP for forwarding along an SFP.
 If reclassification occurs, and that re-classification results in a new SPI, the (re)classifier is, in effect, the initial classifier for the resultant SPI.

-SI is used in conjunction with Service Path Identifier for Service Function Path Selection and for determining the next SFF/SF in the path.
-Service Index (SI) is also valuable when troubleshooting/reporting service paths.
-In addition to indicating the location within a Service Function Path, SI can be used for service plane loop detection.
+The SI is used in conjunction with Service Path Identifier for Service Function Path Selection and for determining the next SFF/SF in the path.
+The SI is also valuable when troubleshooting/ reporting service paths.
+Additionally, while the TTL field is the main mechanism for service plane loop detection, the SI can also be used for detecting service plane loops.

-3.4.
+2.4.
 NSH MD Type 1